sreelakodali/Research2017_Sreela/HAR_Datasets/README.md

 The code for Opportunity is based off of the 2016 N Hammerla et al HAR paper: https://arxiv.org/pdf/1604.08880.pdf

 ### Matlab
 Initially I used Matlab to work with the datasets.
-A few of the scripts are accessible.
+A few of the scripts are shared in the matlab folder.

-The .mat file with Opportunity values is here: https://drive.google.com/open?id=0B1gxxIIZaFQWSDk2Yy1VX1R3LWs The .mat file with PAMAP2 values is here: https://drive.google.com/open?id=0B1gxxIIZaFQWUUtyQU1CVkNiTzg
+The .mat file with Opportunity values is here: https://drive.google.com/open?id=0B1gxxIIZaFQWSDk2Yy1VX1R3LWs

+The .mat file with PAMAP2 values is here: https://drive.google.com/open?id=0B1gxxIIZaFQWUUtyQU1CVkNiTzg